GD-park/python_basic/README.md

 Study the basics about Python A to Z

 ## Goal
-- Review the Course which is DataScience School & Improving python skills
+- Review the Course, which is DataScience School & Improving python skills

 ## Study Information
 - Study Everyday AM 9:00 - 11:00
 - Start on 2017/04/08/